deployphp/recipes/docs/phinx.md

 - `phinx:migrate` Migrate your database
 - `phinx:rollback` Rollback your database
 - `phinx:seed` Run seeds for your database
-- `phinx:breakpoint` Set a breakpoint for your database (note that breakpoints are toggled automatically by Phinx, so you will need to call this command once with the `--remove-all` option, then again to set the breakpoint to the current migration)
+- `phinx:breakpoint` Set a breakpoint for your database (note that breakpoints are toggled on/off automatically by Phinx, so you will need to call this command once with the `remove-all` option, then delete the `remove-all` option from the recipe configuration and re-run `phinx:breakpoint` to set the breakpoint to the current migration)

 ### Suggested Usage